kwallace3/Battleship/ProgressUpdates (3).md

 ### Any blocking issues/challenges need to be addressed?
 * Finding time to meet and sync our codes

+## Week 4 (April 1 - April 5)

+### What did your team do last week?
+* started integrating codes and running them together

+### What will you do this week?
+* Finish game design and implentation

+### Any bloacking issues/challenges need to be addessed?
+* Debugging is taking more time than anticipated

 Katrina Wallace<br/>
 Jungeun Lee<br/>
 Qiuyu Chen<br/>